victoriapl/Ironhackers/README.md

 ## What is Ironhackers?

-This is a *platform proposal* that intends to complement all the educative resources and optimize the socialization between all the Ironhackers.
+This is a *platform proposal* that intends to complement all the educative resources and optimize the socialization.

 ---